axone-protocol/docs/docs/academy/part-1/protocol-concepts.md

 **Interpretation of rules**

-In the beginning of the example, we have three datasets (D1, D2, D3) that are processed with a service (S1).
+At the beginning of the example, we have three datasets (D1, D2, D3) that are processed with a service (S1).
 These transformations produce D4 & D5 as outputs.
 We therefore understand that to carry out this sequence of activities, we need the consent rules for resources D1 / D2 / D3, service S1 and zone governance rules, all stored on-chain, must be met.
 So, before the execution, the first step is to ensure that the users are authorized to perform the sequence of activities they wish.